 Most of this comes from coaching people.
 The process for coaching is to first identify the issue, then to explain the proper way to do something.
 This can be done very easily by simply taking them aside for a moment, without other crew or customers hearing and saying something like, "Hey, please remember to smile and be nice to the customers.
 Fake it if you have to!"
 The next part is to demonstrate the behavior - which means having that employee see you doing exactly what you explained.
 That may be passive by simply doing it and when they're around, or it can be active, "Hey, let me show you what I mean, go around that side of the counter for a minute" then demonstrate the expected behavior.
 Last is follow up.
 Catch the person doing it right later on, and give them feedback immediately in front of peers and customers when they're doing it right.
 The real reason so many people are grouchy in customer service positions is they get paid jack diddly squat.
 It's sad and stupid really, that most customer-facing positions in customer service enterprises pay between $7.25 and $10 an hour.
 That low wage translates to poor attitude, which translates to a lethargy about doing well, which itself turns into a lack of effort.
 Without effort, there's no growth and without growth there's nothing but a sense of stagnating in terrible, and if you're stagnating in terrible, how likely are you to engage the next stupid bleepy-bleep-of-a-bleep that walks up to you with their "Gimme a ..."
 BS?
 However, if the management team encourages trying hard, rewards it with praise, recognition, growth and more recognition, people will be willing to grow.
 I know for a fact that I turned at least 3 people who hated their jobs into motivated, hard working *team members* who took pride in their ability to do their jobs very well and even train and encourage others to do that job as well as they did - all without changing anything about the physical environment or the compensation for the job.
 It just took a change in attitude.

-Is it possible to perform CPR on animals?Not a thing, based on how it's prepared.
+Have you ever been shot or seriously injured on the job?Not a thing, based on how it's prepared.
 Everything is pretty much prepared the same way, either on the grill, fried, hand-made (salads, parfaits), out of a machine (coffee, shakes, ice cream), or baked (cookies, muffins, biscuits, pies).
 There are a few things I don't enjoy.
 I dislike the Quarter Pounder meat - even though it's remarkably similar to the smaller patties, something about the texture in that size doesn't appeal to me.
 I also am not a huge fan of the McWraps.
 While the tortillas are delicious when they're served in the breakfast burrito, the fact that they're served unheated just puts me off.
 I like my tortillas at least warmed so they soften up.

 Since their information is entirely proprietary, and is taught in the form of several *hundred* hours of preparation training (in four gigantic 3" binders full of info, and several other resources), as well as dozens of hours of class time and hands-on training, I'd say - go through the training yourself.
 You can also read Ray Kroc's book "Grinding it Out" for a brief overview of the tenets upon which the company was formed and the corporation still operates, but this is not a detail of the processes and systems used.